-An unregulated appetite characterizes the second stage of PWS.
+An unregulated appetite and easy weight gain characterize the second stage of PWS.
 This stage most commonly begins between ages 2 and 8 years old, but are variable in onset and intensity.
 Individuals with PWS lack normal hunger and satiety cues.
 They usually are not able to control their food intake and will overeat if not closely monitored.
 Food seeking behaviors are very common.
 In addition, the metabolic rate of persons with PWS is lower than normal.
 Left untreated, this combination of problems leads to morbid obesity and its many complications.

 In addition to obesity, a variety of other symptoms can be associated with Prader-Willi syndrome.
 Individuals usually exhibit cognitive challenges, with measured IQs ranging from low normal to moderate intellectual disability.
 Those with normal IQs usually exhibit learning disabilities.
 Other issues may include growth hormone deficiency/short stature, small hands and feet, scoliosis, sleep disturbances with excessive daytime sleepiness, high pain threshold, speech apraxia/dyspraxia, and infertility.
 Behavioral difficulties may include obsessive-compulsive symptoms, skin picking, and difficulty controlling emotions.
 Adults with PWS are at increased risk for mental illness.
 PWS is a spectrum disorder and symptoms vary in severity and occurrence among individuals.

 PWS is caused by a lack of active genetic material in a particular region of chromosome 15 (15q11-q13).
 Normally, individuals inherit one copy of chromosome 15 from their mother and one from their father.
 The genes in the PWS region are normally only active on the chromosome that came from the father.
 In PWS, the genetic defect causing the inactivity of chromosome 15 from the father (paternal chromosome 15) can occur in one of three ways:

 Most often, part of the chromosome 15 that was inherited from the person’s father is missing, or deleted, in this critical region.
 This small deletion occurs in approximately 70% of cases and usually is not detectable with routine genetic analysis such as amniocentesis.

 Another 30% or so of cases occur when an individual inherits two chromosome 15s from their mother and none from their father.
-This scenario is termed uniparental disomy (UPD).
+This scenario is termed maternal uniparental disomy (UPD).